mountaincharlie/midi-dragon/README.md

 * [JP Silvashy's solution on Stackoverflow](https://stackoverflow.com/a/2003831) for how to use .shift() in javascript in order to get the first item from an array whilst also removing it from the list.
 I used this in the Javascript for my edit custom song template when pre-populating each instrument select with the existing instruments.
 * [linehammer's solution](https://dev.to/mmeurer00/location-reload-a55) for how to reload my checkout page without charging the user if the payment fails for any reason.
 Used in my submit event listener on the form in my stripe_elements.js.
 * [Python docs - uuid](https://docs.python.org/3/library/uuid.html) for how to use UUID objects, which I used to generate my order_number for my Order model.
+* [Code Institute's idea for using json_script](https://github.com/Code-Institute-Solutions/boutique_ado_v1/blob/933797d5e14d6c3f072df31adf0ca6f938d02218/checkout/templates/checkout/checkout.html) for passing vars from the checkout view function context dict to the external JS, at the bottom of checkout/checkout.html.
+* [Code Institute's method for how to implement the product sort selects with JQuery](https://github.com/Code-Institute-Solutions/boutique_ado_v1/blob/933797d5e14d6c3f072df31adf0ca6f938d02218/products/templates/products/products.html) is what I also implemented on my brosing screen in my songs.html.
+I adapted it to suit this project, but I also apply the technique in a much more custom way in the Site Management All Songs and All Orders.

 ### Content
 * Fonts: